rkadey/PowerApps-Portal-Carousel-/README.md

 # PowerApps-Portal-Carousel-
 ### Introduction
+Building an end to end solution with PowerApps Portal is one thing and giving that solution an artistic design is another.
+The question is how do you bring out the life in your portal apps website?
+Well, as easy as it may sound, design is not always easy to come by and designing involves painstaking analysis and multitude of deep dive thoughts.
 In this project, I implemented carousel slide show in one of the portal apps I built.
 The idea is to spark the radiance in my website.

 # Terms